4.2.8.05 Dependent YA - reduction for parental income

 *Note 1: The base FTB Part A child rate is the amount that would be the base FTB Part A child rate within the meaning of the FAAct, if the person were an FTB child of a parent of the person.
 The maximum FTB Part A child rate is the amount specified in FAAct Schedule 1 clause 7, item 2 in column 2 of the table.
 The amount is indexed under FAAct Schedule 4.
 The fortnightly equivalent value of each component is the annual value of each, divided by 365 then multiplied by 14.

-Act reference: FAAct Schedule 1, clauses 7 and 8, FTB calculator - standard rate and base FTB child rate, Schedule 4 Indexation and adjustment of amounts
+Act reference: FAAct Schedule 1 clause 7 Standard rate, Schedule 1 clause 8 Base FTB child rate, Schedule 4 Indexation and adjustment of amounts

 Applying the reduction for parental income & the personal income test